 Get started with computer vision in sports

-There are a huge number of ways that computer vision is being used in sports and fitness, and this is only set to increase as the technology continues to develop.
-There are numerous reasons why companies build their own ai vision applications.
+There are a huge number of ways that artificial intelligence and computer vision are being used in sports and fitness applications.
+The strategic value of data and AI models drives the need for companies to build their own AI vision applications.

 Computer vision is challenging to implement

-Computer vision is challenging because it requires a number of complex technologies, including image processing, machine learning, and deep learning.
-All these technologies are constantly evolving and improving, which means that the algorithms used in computer vision applications also need to be constantly updated.
-In addition, computer vision systems need to be able to deal with a variety of different input types, cameras, and processing hardware.
+In addition, visual AI requires a number of advanced technologies, including image processing, machine learning, and deep learning.
+All these technologies are constantly evolving and improving, which means that the algorithms used in AI systems need to be constantly updated.

 Why organizations build their own systems